-Join us every Tuesday, 6-7 PM.
-Virtual, free, and open to the community!
-Register below
+Join us every Tuesday (in person) and Thursday (virtual).
+Free and open to the community!
+Register below.

 What is CRAFT?